As you hunt for a new place to live, you might find yourself drawn to a home in a community with a homeowners association, better known as an HOA.

 Looking to rent out your home?
 You may have to go through your HOA first.

 In order to rent out your space you may need written permission from the board of directors and even the property management company.
 You might have to join a lengthy waitlist for approval.
-Definitely don’t buy property in a complex with an HOA if your goal is to Airbnb your condo or home for extra cash.
+Definitely don’t buy property in a complex with an HOA if your goal is to Airbnb your condo or home for extra cash (and keep in mind that home insurance providers limit coverage for home shares).

 Most HOA rules require that you break down boxes and dispose of waste properly.
 Homeowners can get in major trouble with the board of directors if they dispose of certain items into the neighborhood dumpster.